The reserves refer to the total assets minus liabilities of the Government and other entities specified in the Fifth Schedule under the Constitution1.

 GIC’s mandate is to achieve good long-term returns, to preserve and enhance the international purchasing power of Government reserves.

 GIC publishes an annual report on the performance of the Government’s portfolio.
-The information below is extracted from its latest annual report (“Report on the Management of the Government’s Portfolio for the Year 2017/18”, released on 13 Jul 2018).
+The information below is extracted from its latest annual report (“Report on the Management of the Government’s Portfolio for the Year 2018/19”).

-The annualised 20-year real rate of return, in excess of global inflation, as of 31 March 2018, was 3.4%.
+GIC’s mandate to achieve good long-term returns over global inflation is represented by the primary metric for evaluating GIC’s investment performance – the rolling 20-year real rate of return.
+Over the 20-year period that ended 31 March 2019, the GIC Portfolio generated an annualised real return of 3.4%.
 The 20-year annualised real rate of return metric is the key focus for GIC, which matches its mandate and investment horizon.
 A 20-year period is appropriate as it spans a few business cycles and hence encompasses a number of market peaks and troughs.

 GIC also discloses the nominal rates of return over 5-year, 10-year and 20-year periods.
 These time frames give a sense of the ongoing performance of the portfolio.
 The 5-year and 10-year rates of return reflect an intermediate measure of GIC’s longer term performance.